tekumara/pyspark/README.md

 However later versions of hadoop-aws cannot be used this way without errors.

-This distribution [builds a Spark 2.4.x distribution](https://github.com/tekumara/spark/blob/spark-cloud/.github/workflows/spark-cloud.yml#L59) from source with Hadoop 3.1 and the additional [Hortonworks backport dependency](https://github.com/tekumara/spark/blob/spark-cloud/hadoop-cloud/pom.xml#L248).
+This project [builds a pyspark distribution](https://github.com/tekumara/spark/blob/spark-cloud/.github/workflows/spark-cloud.yml#L59) from source with Hadoop 3.1.

 Later versions of hadoop-aws contain the following new features: